stacks-network/stacks-core/sip/sip-003-peer-network.md

 secp256k1 curve.
 To sign a `StacksMessage`, a peer uses the following algorithm:

 1. Serialize the `payload` to a byte string.
-2. Set the `payload_len` field to the length of the `payload` byte string
+2. Set the `preamble.payload_len` field to the length of the `payload` byte string
-3. Set the `seq` field in the `preamble` to be the number of messages sent to this peer so far.
+3. Set the `preamble.seq` field to be the number of messages sent to this peer so far.
 4. Set the `preamble.signature` field to all 0's
-5. Serialize the `premable` to a byte string.
+5. Serialize the `preamble` to a byte string.
 6. Calculate the SHA256 over the `preamble` and `payload` byte strings
 7. Calculate the (variable-length) secp256k1 signature from the SHA256
 8. Encode the secp256k1 signature as a DER byte string